Cascade Delight Raspberry Rootstock - Superior root rot resistance.

 Cascade Delight red raspberries are a new variety from Washington State University.
 Cascade Delight is larger, sweeter and firmer than Tulameen, Meeker and most other older raspberry varieties.
 Superior to Tulameen for root rot resistance.
 Cascade Delight is a superior fresh market berry.
 Great for fresh eating, pies, jams, freezing, wine/juice and specialty desserts.
 Grows in USDA zones 6-9.
 Will produce fruit next year on 2 year old canes.
 Great Freezing Quality & Highly Productive.
 Popular Choice for Fresh Market & Backyard Gardens.
 Excellent Shipping Quality & Rich Raspberry Taste.

 You are buying rootstock.
 Rootstock produces more canes than bare root raspberry canes at less than half of the cost.
 This is the preferred method for raspberry farmers because of the lower cost and the ease of planting .

 Starting raspberries from rootstock is the most economical way to start raspberry plants.
 All it takes is a little patience and remembering to water regularly.
-And since your rootstock is "Inspected" free of diseases and pests, your raspberry patch should last over 15 years with proper care.
 If your soil is too wet or cold to till, the raspberry roots can be planted in containers 1/2 inch deep to root out before they are planted in their permanent location.
 Place the containers in a sunny warm location.
 Usually in about 3-4 months after you planted the containers, they are ready to plant in the permanent garden area.
 One oz. of roots plants 4 containers.

 Price includes FREIGHT.